markusmoenig/Eldiron/docs/static/reference.md

 # Defines the amount of default inventory slots (how many items the character can carry).
 If not specified
 # the amount of slots is set to 0 (i.e. the character is unable to take any items).
 inventory_slots = 8

+# Generic timeout value scripts can use when pausing background NPC sequences.
+timeout = 10
 ```

 ---